Investment Glossary- June 2018

 The House Crowd are regulated and authorised by the FCA.
 As a company that holds transparency in high regard, we make sure that everything we do is honest, clear and fair.

 We have been operating since 2012.
 The House Crowd was the first property crowdfunding platform in the world.
 Of course, once a good idea proves itself seeds are planted in other entrepreneurial people’s minds.
-As a result, online platforms multiplied rapidly, and in a short space of time, a plethora of peer to peer lending companies sprung into life, each providing their own variation of the crowdfunding theme.
+As a result, online platforms multiplied rapidly, and in a short space of time, a plethora of online lending companies sprung into life, each providing their own variation of the crowdfunding theme.